britram/pins/draft-trammell-inip-pins-latest.md

 Authority at the top level of the namespace tree is delegated according to a process such that there is universal agreement throughout the Internet as to the subordinates of those delegations.

 [EDITOR'S NOTE: Today, this is the root zone.
-But note that this property does not necessarily imply, as with the present arrangement, a single authority at the root, only that the process by which the root is changed and operated leads to a universally consistent result.]
+But note that this property does not necessarily imply a single authority at the root as with the present arrangement, only that the process by which the root is changed and operated leads to a universally consistent result.]

 ## Authenticity